-- 1. Conduct a profession services solicitation for a rail corridor capacity analysis.
-Oversee procurement and contracting, provide contract and project management. - 2.
-Work with the Berkshire Flyer working group to implement study recommendations including first/last mile transportation options - 3.
-Assist MassDOT Rail and Transit in developing a service agreement with Amtrak.
+- 1. Work with the Berkshire Flyer working group to implement study recommendations including first/last mile transportation options. - 2.
+Support MassDOT Rail and Transit in developing a service agreement with Amtrak. - 3.
+Work on logistical issues related to the pilot service. - 4.
+Assist with effort related to the inaugural service run of the Berkshire Flyer

 - 1. Rail corridor capacity analysis. - 2.
-Amtrak service agreement
+Amtrak service agreement.

-1. Work on this task will commence immediately and continue through the inaugural year of the Berkshire Flyer, FFY 2021.
+1. Work on this task will commence immediately and continue through the inaugural year of the Berkshire Flyer, FFY 2022.

 Funding Source(s) Total BRPC Staff Cost BRPC Staff Days

-FEDERAL/STATE \$36,000/9,000 \$45.000 60
+FEDERAL/STATE \$19,600/4,900 \$24,500 30

-STATE \$45.000 \$45.000 60
+STATE \$24,500 \$24,500 30